 ► Free bets have terms and conditions attached to them.

-A Bookmaker typically stipulates that an initial qualifying bet must be placed at odds of “2.00 or over” for a player to be eligible for a free bet.
+A Bookmaker typically stipulates that an initial qualifying bet must be placed for a player to be eligible for a free bet.
 In most cases you need to get it right on the very first bet you place.

 Look out for tricky terms like this because it’ll prevent you from being awarded the promotion.
 Remember: no free bet means no profit.